 A worm count is taken to assess the parasite burden in the horse – if necessary a dose is given.
 Two weeks after the wormer another sample of dung is sent for analysis.
 If the result has not reduced by between 85% and 95% then the worms are resistant to the chemical used.

-If resistance is identified then we recommend you consult your vet or SQP for an alternative course of action to get on top of the problem.
+If resistance is identified then please ask for help or consult your vet or SQP for an alternative course of action to get on top of the problem.